Home

 All about Mugearite and Vogesite Properties

 Know all about Mugearite and Vogesite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Mugearite and Vogesite belong to Igneous Rocks.Texture of Mugearite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Vogesite is Porphyritic.
 Mugearite appears Dull and Soft and Vogesite appears Dull, Banded and Foilated.
-The luster of Mugearite is not available while that of Vogesite is subvitreous to dull.
+The luster of Mugearite is while that of Vogesite is subvitreous to dull.
 Mugearite is available in black, brown, light to dark grey colors whereas Vogesite is available in black, bluish - grey, brown, dark greenish - grey, green, grey colors.
 The commercial uses of Mugearite are creating artwork and that of Vogesite are an oil and gas reservoir, as a feed additive for livestock, gemstone, metallurgical flux, production of lime, soil conditioner, source of magnesia (mgo).

 Compare Igneous Rocks